mikezaschka/cds-dbm/readme.md

 ### Commands

-The following commands exists for working the `cds-dbm` in the automated delta deployment mode:
+The following commands exists for working with `cds-dbm` in the automated delta deployment mode:

 **Currently tall tasks must be called with npx**